• SERVICES

 Crippled by COVID-19, Tourism Gears Up to Rebound

-COVID-19 has disturbed practically every business vertical across the globe, and travel and tourism sectors were one of the first ones to fall prey to the devastating effects of the pandemic.
+COVID-19 has disturbed practically every business vertical across the globe, and the travel and tourism sectors were one of the first ones to fall prey to the devastating effects of the pandemic.
 Complete lockdowns made taking a leisure trip or planning a vacation impossible for a long time to come.
 Not only were people unable to travel, but also multiple businesses serving in the tourism sector closed down temporarily, with some shutting their doors for good.
 Recently, leisure travel started to resume, but at a snail’s pace.
-In many countries, businesses, local authorities, and government agencies are developing a coordinated approach to aid economic recovery of the sector.
+In many countries, businesses, local authorities, and government agencies are developing a coordinated approach to aid the economic recovery of the sector.
 The actions and approaches taken in these uncertain times will lay the foundation for the future of the tourism sector.

 The travel & tourism industry contributed US$ 8.9 trillion to the global economy in 2019.
-Leisure travel made up the majority of total travel & tourism revenue standing at 78.6%.
-The trend was expected to follow in 2020 but the coronavirus outbreak crippled the entire leisure tourism sector as travels were canceled globally for at least three months (mainly from April to June, though in many locations those cancellations have continued at least till autumn, and again at the end of the year).
+Leisure travel made up the majority of total travel & tourism revenue, standing at 78.6%.
+The trend was expected to follow in 2020, but the coronavirus outbreak crippled the entire leisure tourism sector as travels were canceled globally for at least three months (mainly from April to June, though in many locations, those cancellations have continued at least till autumn, and again at the end of the year).

 Read more on the pandemic impact on business travel in our previous Perspective: Business Travel: On the Mend but Long Recovery Ahead